ctcaulfield/Interactive-Lab-Hub/labs/lab3/README.md

 # Data Logger (and using cool sensors!)

-*A lab report by John Q. Student.*
+*A lab report by Christopher Caulfield*

 ## In The Report